rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 Non-interactive execution
 -------------------------

-Instead of spawning mpi processes after starting yade, it is possible to run yade with the classical "mpiexec" from OpenMPI.
+Instead of spawning mpi processes after starting Yade, it is possible to run Yade with the classical "mpiexec" from OpenMPI.
 Importantly, it may be the only method allowed through HPC job submission systems.
 When using mpiexec there is no interactive shell, or a broken one (which is ok in general in production).
-The job needs to run (or "`mpirun`") and terminate by itslef.
+The job needs to run (or "`mpirun`") and terminate by itself.

 The functions `initialize` and `mpirun` described above handle both interactive and passive executions transparently, and the user scripts should behave the same in both cases.
-"Should", since what happens behind the scene is not exactly the same at startup, and it may surface in some occasions (let us know).
+"Should", since what happens behind the scenes is not exactly the same at startup, and it may surface in some occasions (let us know).

 Provided that a script calls :yref:`yade.mpy.mpirun` with a number of timesteps, the simulation (see e.g. :ysrc:`examples/mpi/vtkRecorderExample.py`) is executed with the following command::